zzzprojects/learn-orm/tutorials/dapper-contrib/delete-data.md

 Title: Rich Dad, Poor Dad        Category: Economics
 ```

-If you want to delete all the records from a particular table, you can use the `DeleteAll` methods.
+If you want to delete all the records from a particular table, you can use the `DeleteAll` method.

 ```csharp
 private static void DeleteAllBooks()